Self Employment Program

 Self-employment services are available to British Columbian job seekers who are legally eligible to work in British Columbia, meet the general eligibility requirements for the WorkBC program and meet the following criteria:

-- a person who has had annual insurable earnings of more than $2000.00 and paid EI premiums in any 5 years out of the last 10 calendar years;
+- a person who has had annual insurable earnings of more than $2000 and paid EI premiums in any 5 years out of the last 10 calendar years;

 Other criteria may apply.
 For more information on eligibility for this program, please contact WorkBC.
 See below for contact details.